In ruins, Syria marks 50 years of Assad family rule

 With his army nearing collapse, Assad opened his territory to Russia’s and Iran’s militaries and their proxies.
 Cities were pulverized.
 He was accused of using chemical weapons against his own people and killing or jailing opponents en masse.
 Millions fled to Europe or beyond.

 For much of the world, he became a pariah.
-But Assad masterfully portrayed the war as a choice between his secular rule and Islamic fanatics, including the Islamic State group.
-Many Syrians and even European states became convinced he was the lesser evil.
+But Assad masterfully portrayed the war as a choice between his rule and Islamic extremists, including the Islamic State group.
+Many Syrians and even European states became convinced it was the lesser evil.

 Eventually, he effectively eliminated the military threat against him.
-He is all but certain to win presidential elections due next year in the shattered husk that is his Syria.
+He is all but certain to win presidential elections due next year in the shattered husk that is Syria.

 Still, Dagher said the war transformed Syrians in irreversible ways.
 An economic meltdown and mounting hardship may change the calculus.